 Solar panels are viable at all project scales, but wind turbines are different in this aspect.
 Energy consultants recommend a single large turbine instead of several small ones since this brings many advantages:

-• The cost per kilowatt of capacity is much lower with a large turbine.
+- The cost per kilowatt of capacity is much lower with a large turbine.
 A single turbine rated at 300 kW will cost much less than 15 smaller ones rated at 20 kW each.

-• The wind becomes steadier and less turbulent as the distance from the ground increases.
+- The wind becomes steadier and less turbulent as the distance from the ground increases.
 A single turbine with a tall mast will reach better wind conditions, increasing the electricity output.
 For this reason, a 300-kW turbine will produce more electricity than 15 turbines with an individual capacity of 20 kW.

-Since wind turbines have moving parts, they have more complex maintenance requirements that solar panels.
+Since wind turbines have moving parts, they have more complex maintenance requirements than solar panels.
 Wind turbines are normally subject to more stringent regulations: a fast-spinning rotor is much more dangerous than solar panels, and it produces noise.

 Wind turbines share a limitation with solar panels, which is being unable to produce electricity on demand.
 When their energy input is missing, production drops to zero.
 This can be solved by adding batteries, but their high cost is still a barrier.
 However, the price of energy storage systems could drop by up to 60% by 2030, according to the International Renewable Energy Agency (IRENA).